-The second argument of the MPNREG notification is the name of the internal data adapter for monitoring the status of the MPN device.
-Substantially, the status of the MPN device (and its MPN subscriptions) is exposed using a data adapter with special items.
-We won't enter into these details in the example, as it would complicate it too much, but §5.3 of the General Concepts document contains all the information needed.
+The second argument of the MPNREG notification is the name of the internal Data Adapter for monitoring the status of the MPN device.
+We won't enter into these details in the example, as it would complicate it too much, but paragraph "The Internal MPN Data Adapter" of the General Concepts document contains all the information needed.